google-marketing-solutions/tagspeed_audit/README.md

 ## Building and Deploying

+The tool has a client server architecture, hence the existence of the `server` and `ui` folders.

+The server is in NodeJS, and the UI is built in Angular.

 ### Building
 ```
+cd server
 npm install
 npm run build

+cd ui
+npm install
+npm run build
 ```

 ### Running
 ```
+cd server
+npm run start

+cd ui
 npm run start
 ```